 "I graduated from Oxford in 2002 and took my PhD at Harvard in 2010 in history of science.
-Since then, I've worked at the ANU and at Cambridge.
-I am now back in Canberra, running a research and writing consultancy business (www.lauradawes.org) and am writing books on the history of medicine.
-My new book, "Fighting Fit: The Wartime Battle for Britain's Health" will be published in July this year and I am looking forward to speaking about it at literary festivals in the UK over the summer.
+I now run a research and writing consultancy business (www.lauradawes.org) and write books on the history of medicine.
+My most recent book, "Fighting Fit: The Wartime Battle for Britain's Health" was published last year.
+I visited the UK to speak about it at literary festivals and launched it here at Canberra's own Writers Festival.
+It is about public health in Britain during the Second World War and the developments in medicine in that time.
+The paperback version comes out this year.
 The Chevening was the means to an exceptional experience and one which I continue to build on.
 I will always be hugely grateful for the opportunities it gave me -- and still does."